Skip to Content

 Iguazu Falls

 Central America is a bit less diverse because it’s a smaller region.
-The region does offer boat plenty of natural beauty including active volcanoes, pristine beaches, lush jungles, unique wildlife, and more.
+There is plenty of natural beauty including active volcanoes, beautiful beaches, lush jungles, unique wildlife, and more.

-The volcanoes in Central America offer breathtaking scenery and unique opportunities for exploring nature.
-Guatemala is one of the most popular destinations for hiking volcanoes.
-Visitors have a unique opportunity to experience the power of nature up close.
+The volcanoes in Central America are a unique experience.
+Guatemala is one of the best destinations for hiking volcanoes and viewing them up close.
 You can hike the active Acatenango volcano and view lava flows on nearby on Fuego and Pacaya volcanoes.
 There are also popular volcano hikes in El Salvador.
 Santa Ana volcano is a popular hike.
 Nicaragua is also a great country for volcano hiking.
-Here, you can explore Masaya Volcano, Cerro Negro Volcano, and more.
-In Costa Rica you can witness the active Arenal Volcano surrounded by lush green forests which makes for an amazing nature experience.
+You can explore Masaya Volcano, Cerro Negro Volcano, and more.
+In Costa Rica you can view the active Arenal Volcano.

-Central American lakes are also very popular due to their incredible scenery such as Lake Yojoa in Honduras or Lago de Coatepeque in El Salvador where you can marvel at its emerald waters.
-Lake Nicaragua is also a great spot for relaxing boat rides with its picturesque views of nearby volcanoes, small islands, and islets.
+Central American lakes are also incredibly scenic.
+Lake Yojoa in Honduras and Lago de Coatepeque in El Salvador are popular destinations.
+Lake Nicaragua is also a great spot for relaxing boat rides.
+You can view volcanoes and visit some unique small islands.

 8. History

 Central and South America are both excellent regions for history lovers.
-They both offer incredible ancient archaeological sites from past civilizations.
+They both offer incredible ancient archaeological sites to explore.
 If you’re interested in viewing ancient ruins, you can’t go wrong with either.
+There is also interesting colonial history in both regions.

 The ruins of Tikal, Guatemala